 17 Sep How to Manage the Risk of Surface Water Flooding

 If you don’t live close to a river or coast, you might think you home is safe from flooding.
-However surface water can get anywhere after heavy rain, and your home could be in danger, whatever its location.
+However surface water and flood damage can get anywhere after heavy rain, and your home could be in danger, whatever its location.
 There are steps you can take to reduce the risk, but if the flooding overwhelms these defences, you’ll need water damage restoration.

 What Is Surface Water Flooding?